Developer docshttps://staging.api.genome.computerhttps://api.genome.computer

 Personalized insight cards, medication-safety dashboards for clinicians, longitudinal health profiles, and bounded genome Q&A.

-Under the hood, the same API orders 30x sequencing, delivers .genome/VCF/FASTQ files, hosts a genome runtime, builds genetic insight panels, and answers bounded natural-language genome questions.
+Under the hood, the same API orders 30x sequencing, delivers .genome files, hosts a genome runtime, builds genetic insight panels, and answers bounded natural-language genome questions.

 How It Works